+9.4.2.22 Measurement Report element

-Directional Channel Quality report
+9.4.2.22.15 Directional Channel Quality report

+Change the third paragraph as follows:

 Channel Number field indicates the channel number for which the measurement report applies if either of the Reporting STA and the Target STA is a non-EDMG STA.
 Otherwise this field is reserved.
 Channel Number is defined within an Operating(#6739) Class as shown in Annex E.

-The AID field indicates the Target STA.
+Insert the following paragraphs before the third last paragraph of P876:

 The Measurement Configuration field indicates measurement configuration information for which the measurement report applies.
-The Measurement Configuration field(#2041) format contains a 6-bit Measurement Channel Bitmap subfield and 2-bit Measurement Report Method subfield.
+The Measurement Configuration field(#2041) format as shown in Figure 3 contains a 6-bit Measurement Channel Bitmap subfield, 1-bit Channel Measurement Report Method subfield and 1-bit Antenna Measurement Report Method subfield.